harishgr2602/SQL/README.md

 # kloudone course
-the knowledge gained in kloudone learn platform
+The knowledge gained in kloudlearn platform
+Iam learning about sql queries